hololinked-dev/docs/docs/beginners-guide/articles/serialization.md

 spectrometer.run(...)
 ```

-per-instance overloads have higher priority than the per-Thing-object.
+The order of priority is as follows (from highest to lowest):

+1. Per-Thing-instance overloads for specific properties, actions or events.
+2. Per-Thing-instance overloads for the entire Thing instance.
+3. Per-Thing-class overloads for specific properties, actions or events.
+4. Fallback to the default serializer.
+It is possible to change the default serializer, see API reference.

 The singleton behaviour of `Serializers` ensures that all registrations are available across all protocol servers within the same process.

 ### Built-in Serializers